expenture/ExpenseApp/README.md

 > Note: Make sure you have done [setting up your development environment for React Native](https://facebook.github.io/react-native/docs/getting-started.html) before running native apps.

+## Design

+To do the design, you'll need the [Sketch](https://www.sketchapp.com/) app installed on your machine.

+After running `bin/setup` (yes, we need some dependencies to setup for the design workflow), `open app/design/Design.sketch` and make some changes, save it, then run `bin/export-design` to export your new designs.

+> Note: `bin/export-design` will also run automatically via git hooks before you commit changes for `Design.sketch`.

 ## Build

 ### Build for iOS